 Most people’s instinctive reaction when I ask them how much they need to retire is “Huh?
 A lot, I guess.
 Over a million dollars, maybe several million.”

-When I ask them if they think they’ll be able to reach financial independence and optionally retire at a young age, most doubt it.
-These reactions make sense – if you’re following the 20th Century model of retirement.
+When I ask them if they think they’ll be able to reach financial independence and optionally retire at 40 or some other young age, most doubt it.
+These reactions make sense — if you’re following the 20th Century model of retirement.
 Save up a huge nest egg, retire at 65, then gradually draw it down over the next 20-30 years.

 To do that, most people follow the 4% Rule for retirement.
 In short, it says you need 25 times your annual spending in order to retire, so that you can withdraw 4% a year.
 Thus, if you want $40,000 in annual income in retirement, you need $1,000,000 saved.